openshift/enhancements/enhancements/network/core-network-policies.md

 **OpenShift developer** is a human responsible for creating and maintaining OpenShift.

-**Third-Party developer** is a human who creates an operator that creates an “openshift-” namespace.
+**Third-Party developer** is a human who creates an operator that creates an `openshift-` namespace.
 This is assumed to be for something extending OpenShift platform capabilities.

 **Namespace Admission Controller** is a function in the OpenShift API